A Snapshot of Fulton County:

 Hunting is permitted on state lands, and we ask our outdoor enthusiasts to be considerate of posted private lands.

 Fulton County, with its 44 lakes, has some of the best fishing in any season in New York State.
 Of Fulton County’s lakes, the Great Sacandaga Lake, 29 miles long, and six miles wide, is the largest.
 There are fishing tournaments in every season; ice fishing season is an especially busy one.
 The largest Fulton County ice fishing tournament is the annual Walleye Challenge on the Great Sacandaga Lake.
-Held the last Saturday in January, the event welcomes 1,750 fishing enthusiasts to this lake in the southern Adirondack Park.
+The event welcomes 1,750 fishing enthusiasts to this lake in the southern Adirondack Park.

 Whether you’re looking to fish in a large or small lake, stream, pond or lake tributary, you can find it all here.
 Our waters are the home to brook trout, rainbow trout and brown trout, smallmouth and largemouth bass, walleye, northern pike, splake, pickerel and many other species.